نوع مقاله : مقاله پژوهشی

 نویسنده English

-This article focuses on the views of contemporary traditionalists, particularly Seyyed Hossein Nasr, Ananda K. Coomaraswamy, and Frithjof Schuon, to examine the position of sacred art as an authentic alternative to modern and secular politics.
-Relying on the concept of the perennial philosophy (ḥikmat al-khālida), traditionalists argue that sacred art is not merely an aesthetic or decorative phenomenon but an objective manifestation of the divine order and a reflection of political structures rooted in tradition and the hierarchy of existence.
-Through its symbolic language, sacred geometry, and enigmatic forms, this art serves as a bridge between the celestial realm (ʿālam al-malakūt) and the terrestrial world (ʿālam al-mulk), guiding society toward a transcendent, just, and spiritual order.
+This article, with a focus on the views of contemporary traditionalists - particularly Seyyed Hossein Nasr, Ananda K. Coomaraswamy, and Frithjof Schuon - examines the position of sacred art as an alternative to modern and secular politics.
+Traditionalists, relying on the concept of the perennial philosophy (ḥikmat al-khālida), argue that sacred art is not merely an aesthetic phenomenon but an objective manifestation of the divine order and a reflection of political structures rooted in tradition.
+Through its symbolic language, this art serves as a bridge between the celestial realm (ʿālam al-malakūt) and the terrestrial world (ʿālam al-mulk), guiding society toward a transcendent order.

-In contrast, modern art (from the Renaissance to postmodernism) is subjected to radical critique as an instrument that legitimizes the projects of secularism, radical humanism, and self‑grounded individualism.
-The article demonstrates how sacred art can function as a powerful discourse of resistance against cultural colonialism, global homogenization, and the deep crisis of spirituality in the modern age, possessing the capacity to fundamentally redefine the relationship between politics, religion, and society.
+In contrast, modern art is subjected to radical critique as an instrument that legitimizes the projects of secularism, humanism, and individualism.
+The article demonstrates how sacred art can function as a discourse of resistance against cultural colonialism and the crisis of meaning in the modern age, possessing the capacity to redefine the relationship between politics, religion, and society.

-Employing a descriptive‑analytical method and through case studies of three examples of art and architecture in contemporary Iran (including the symbolic architecture of the Imam Reza (AS) Shrine, the popular and ritualistic coffee‑house painting, and revolutionary calligraphy on the eve of the 1979 Islamic Revolution), the article argues that sacred art is not a museum relic, historical artifact, or frozen tradition, but a living, dynamic, and effective language for articulating an authentic civilizational alternative to the multiple crises of the modern world.
+Employing a descriptive-analytical method and through case studies of art and architecture in contemporary Iran (including the architecture of the Imam Reza (AS) Shrine, coffee-house painting, and revolutionary calligraphy), the article argues that sacred art is not a museum relic but a living language for articulating a civilizational alternative to the crises of the modern world.

 کلیدواژهها English